Partner visas

 Quick answer

 Meeting your partner online is not a refusal reason for an Australian partner visa.
-The Department assesses relationships across four pillars (financial, household, social, commitment) under Migration Regulations 1994 reg 1.15A and 1.09A, and how you met is one fact in your relationship history, not a category that disadvantages you.
-The catch: thin in-person time often correlates with thin pillar evidence, and the Prospective Marriage visa (Subclass 300) has one hard rule, you must have met in physical presence at least once (MIAC v Yucesan [2008] FCAFC 110).
+The Department judges your relationship on four pillars: financial, household, social, and commitment.
+How you met is one fact among many, and case officers treat it as exactly that.
+The real catch is time apart: less in-person time usually leaves you with thinner evidence across those pillars.
+One subclass adds a hard rule.
+The Prospective Marriage visa (Subclass 300) requires that you have met in person at least once (MIAC v Yucesan [2008] FCAFC 110).

-• Online-met is not a refusal ground.
-What gets refused is insufficient evidence across the four pillars, not how you matched.
+Meeting online is not a refusal ground.
+Refusals come from thin evidence across the four pillars, never from how you matched.

-• No statutory minimum in-person time for 820 or 309.
-What matters is what each visit produced as evidence and how the rest of the file fills the gaps.
-The Tribunal has remitted 820s where the cumulative in-person time was around 22 months across an eight-year relationship (Bell, below).
+No set minimum in-person time for 820 or 309.
+What matters is what each visit produced as evidence, and how the rest of the file fills the gaps.

-• The 300 has a hard physical-presence rule.
-Skype, Zoom and FaceTime do not satisfy reg 300.214; the Full Federal Court in MIAC v Yucesan held "met" means in each other's physical presence.
+The 300 has a hard physical-presence rule.
+Skype, Zoom and FaceTime do not satisfy the "met" requirement; the Full Federal Court in MIAC v Yucesan held it means being in each other's physical presence.

-• 300 carries the highest refusal rate of partner subclasses.
-Where you can marry overseas and lodge 309, that is usually cheaper and lower risk than the two-application 300 pathway.
+The 300 has the highest refusal rate of the partner subclasses.
+If you can marry overseas and apply for a 309, that is usually cheaper and lower risk than the two-step 300.

-• The 12-month de facto rule is a cohabitation test, not a dating test.
-Workarounds: register the relationship, marry, or apply for the 300.
+The 12-month de facto rule means 12 months living together.
+Dating long-distance does not count.
+Three ways around it: register the relationship, marry, or apply for the 300.

 Is "met online" a problem for an Australian partner visa?

 Meeting online is not a refusal ground for any Australian partner visa.
-The Department assesses your relationship against the four pillars in Migration Regulations 1994 reg 1.15A (spouse) and reg 1.09A (de facto), and the regulations do not prescribe a minimum amount of in-person time, a minimum number of visits, or a minimum cohabitation period for married applicants.
-How you met is one fact in your relationship history.
-It is not a category.
+The Department judges your relationship on the four pillars set out in the Migration Regulations 1994 (reg 1.15A for spouses, reg 1.09A for de facto couples).
+The rules set no minimum in-person time, no minimum number of visits, and no minimum time living together for married applicants.

 What does the Department actually look at?

-The Department assesses partner relationships against four pillars under reg 1.15A (spouse) and reg 1.09A (de facto): financial, household, social, and commitment.
-Neither regulation sets a minimum number of visits, a minimum cohabitation period for spouse applicants, or a minimum relationship duration.
-For the four-pillar framework in full, see our ultimate guide to the partner visa.
+The Department judges partner relationships on four pillars: financial, household, social, and commitment.
+For spouse applicants, neither the spouse nor the de facto definition sets a minimum number of visits or a minimum time living together.
+For the framework in full, see our ultimate guide to the partner visa; for substitute evidence when joint documents are absent, see our thin-evidence guide.

 The one hard rule for the 300: Yucesan and physical presence